gtema/gtema.github.io/homeautomation.md

 * Standalone apps: API (Flask server, any other Python web server, mod_fsgi) and Web (node.js, minimized JS on a static web werver)

 The only rule for deployment: connect API with DB of your choice, configure Backend to give correct link to API from browsers.

+### UML diagrams

+comming soon.
+They are present in the repo, but later I will export them as images